meiyor/DeepGaze-Text-Embedding-Map/README.md

 ```
 This will generate a new co-occurrences matrix in a file called **sal_cooccur_mat_new.txt**.
 To obtain the new embeddings use the instructions on the package **[Mittens](https://github.com/roamanalytics/mittens)** and upload the file **sal_cooccur_mat_new.txt** as csv.

-Having your embedding calculated you can create your TEM images assigning an output folder for them and running
+Having your embedding file you can create your TEM images assigning an output folder for them and running

 ```python
 python generate_TEM/generate_TEM_train_300.py